 - Less Responsive Touchscreen.

 All in all, you can have it for a two-wire home.
 It has some decent features and works so far, so good.
-For the price you pay, it brings a lot more in return.
+The price you pay, it brings a lot more in return.

 Trane XL624 – Nexia